Free Things to Do in Islamabad

 Get outside and explore without spending a dime.

-Rawal Lake Wetland Birdwatching Free
+Rawal Lake Bird Watching Free

 Budget-Friendly Extras